bozerkins/analyzer/README.md

 ## Functionality information

-What makes Pure glass analytics different from other BI tools
+What makes Pure Glass Analytics different from other BI tools

  * It is not a ready software soltion, but a framework for BI, thus is extendable and adaptable within given environment.
  * Provides real time data analysis tools, which can be used for any data aggregation and storage.